 Please click on the image below to view in full and download our infographic.

-Daily injections of FSH begin.
-Everyone responds differently to these medications, but on average the injections continue for between nine and 14 days.
-The dose of FSH used is somewhat higher than you would produce on your own and this is what stimulates the growth of several follicles instead of just one.
-The response of the ovaries is monitored with ultrasounds and blood tests.
-The dose and combination of medications are adjusted to suit your individual response, so do not be surprised if you are on a slightly different protocol or FSH dose from other women.
-Most women learn to give their own injections, reducing the number of clinic visits.
+The ovaries’ response is monitored by ultrasound and, occasionally, blood tests.
+The dose and combination of medications are adjusted to suit your individual response, so do not be surprised if you are on a slightly different protocol or FSH dose to other women.
+Most women learn to give their own injections, to reduce the number of visits to the clinic.

 After egg retrieval, you will be issued with medication (progesterone) that will support development of the endometrium (lining of the uterus) in preparation for embryo transfer.

 Your partner will be asked to produce his semen sample on the day of your procedure.
-A men’s room is available at each of our clinics.
+A room is available for this at our clinic.
 Understandably, some men have concerns about this part of the process.
-It may be possible to produce the sample at home and take it to the clinic – this can be discussed with CFC staff at the start of your cycle.
-If you have any concerns about collecting the sample, please discuss them with staff before starting your cycle as it may be possible to freeze one of your partner’s semen samples as a back-up.
+It may be possible to produce the sample at home and take it to the clinic – this can be discussed with our staff at the start of your cycle.
+If you have any concerns about collecting the sample, please discuss them with us before starting your cycle as it may be possible to freeze one of your partner’s semen samples as a back-up.

 The luteal phase is the two-week period between embryo transfer and the pregnancy test.
 You will be encouraged to limit your activity for 24 hours after the transfer.
-Your activity can be increased gradually over the next few days to non-strenuous, non-aerobic pursuits – be guided by your treating specialist if you’re unsure.
+Your movement can be increased gradually over the next few days to non-strenuous, non-aerobic pursuits.
 Many women return to work the following day if their job is not strenuous.

 The progesterone medication you start taking after egg retrieval can sometimes cause cramping, nausea, bloating and tiredness.
-An analgesic may be taken to relieve any discomfort you may experience.
-If you are concerned about any symptoms, speak to a fertility coordinator at your fertility centre.
+An analgesic may be taken to relieve any discomfort.
+If you are concerned about any symptoms, speak to a fertility coordinator.

 Vaginal spotting or bleeding may occur before you are due for your pregnancy test.
 This does not always mean that treatment was unsuccessful.
 You should continue using any medications until a full period begins and/or the blood test results are known.
 Progesterone itself may delay your period, and this does not necessarily mean that you are pregnant.

-Potential risks and side effects associated with IVF procedures include:
+There are some potential risks and side effects associated with IVF procedures including: